Prathamesh54/Food-Delivery-App/README.md

 - **React Router DOM**: For declarative routing in React applications.
 - **CSS**: For styling the application.

-## Installation

-To get a local copy up and running, follow these simple steps.

 ### Prerequisites

 - Node.js and npm (or yarn) installed on your machine.